xtremind/tmber/README.md

 - [x] remove a host in waiting
 - [x] add link to game
 - [x] add hostname in waiting game
+- [x] join a waiting game given a link with id
+- [x] leaving a game join by url didn"t rejoin th game

 ## IN PROGRESS

 ## BLOCKED

 ## TODO

-- [ ] join a waiting game given a link with id
+- [ ] if join an inexisting game, go to title with error message
+- [ ] disconnect will remove player from game
+- [ ] changing name in waiting scene
 - [ ] add a bot in a game
-- [ ] stage "main menu"
+- [ ] scene "main menu"
 - [ ] bot
 - [ ] disconnect a player inside a starting game by replacing by a bot
 - [ ] reconnect a player to a game